Various Risk Metrics

 Mathematical formula for expected value as the sum of each outcome X multiplied by its probability P(X).

-Where X is a Random variable that represents each outcome and P(X) is the probability of that outcome.
-For example, if you have the following decision tree,
+Here X is a random variable that stands for each possible outcome, and P(X) is the probability of that outcome.
+In plain words, you multiply each outcome by its chance of happening, then add them all up.
+For example, take the decision tree below.

 Two-investment decision tree with tooltips showing Investment A expected value of 600 dollars (50/50 chance of 1000 or 200) and Investment B expected value of 400 dollars (50/50 chance of 500 or 300).